srilekha42/llm-engineering-journey/README.md

 ## 💡 Key Insight

 > Calling an LLM is easy.
-> Building reliable systems with LLMs is the real challenge.
+> Building reliable systems around LLMs is the real challenge.

 ---